 In our first online-only exclusive article, Ethington et al present their randomized, blinded clinical trial in which they evaluated the comparative efficacy and patient preferences of cryosurgery and electrodesiccation for the treatment of truncal seborrheic keratosis (SK) lesions.
 Here, 33 subjects, each with at least two truncal SK lesions, were treated with cryosurgery on one lesion and electrodesiccation on another.
 Patients rated their pain and preference at the time of treatment and follow up at two and eight weeks.
 Physicians rated the color, texture, and efficacy of lesion removal at eight weeks.
 According to patient responses, they did not have a treatment preference.
 Both modalities were effective in removing the SK lesions; however, cryosurgery resulted in less postinflammatory hyperpigmentation.

-In our second online-only exclusive article, St. Surin-Lord et al evaluated the safety and efficacy of tretinoin 0.05% lotion in preadolescent (?13 years) and adolescent (14–17 years) subjects with acne vulgaris.
+St. Surin-Lord et al evaluated the safety and efficacy of tretinoin 0.05% lotion in preadolescent (?13 years) and adolescent (14–17 years) subjects with acne vulgaris.
 In this post-hoc analysis of two multicenter, randomized, double-blind, vehicle-controlled Phase III studies, preadolescent (n=154) and adolescent (n=575) subjects were randomized (1:1) to tretinoin 0.05% lotion or vehicle applied once daily for 12 weeks.
 The authors concluded that tretinoin 0.05% lotion was significantly more effective than the vehicle in achieving treatment success and reducing inflammatory and noninflammatory lesions in preadolescent and adolescent acne.
 Our online-only exclusives can be accessed by visiting jcadonline.com/online-only-exclusives/ or via the e-Edition by visiting jcad.mydigitalpublication.com/publication/?m=54680&l=1.

 We hope you enjoy this issue of JCAD.
 As always, we welcome your feedback and submissions.